Epic's free MetaHuman Creator software is pretty amazing

 To use this early access release of MetaHuman Creator, you have to sign up on a registration page.
 There are no requirements to register, but it did take me a day to get the email saying I could jump in.

-I hadn't used this kind of cloud-based software before.
-I accessed it via Chrome, and it reacts neat instantly to all my input.
+I hadn't used this kind of cloud-based software before, and I am reluctantly impressed.
+I've been using it via Chrome, and it reacts very near instantly to my input.
 Sessions are limited to one hour right now, but you can start a new session right after you get booted, and it automatically saves your work.
 I had to briefly queue to get back in once, but not for more than a minute.

 MetaHuman Creator might be considered one aspect of Epic Games CEO Tim Sweeney's long term vision for a gaming "metaverse," a vision that just helped Epic pull in another $1 billion in funding.
 That vision encompasses lots of different ideas, including stuff like crossplay, but part of the plan is to produce technology that allows more people to make more stuff—growing the "creator economy," in tech industry speak.
 (We used to call it "indie game development.")
 Valve and Unity have been big players in making powerful development tools more accessible, too.